 The Blount Scholars experience extends beyond the classroom and the curriculum.
 As a residential honors college cum living and learning community, we select for students who are not only academically and intellectually engaged but who view both the means and the end of such engagement as fundamentally social in nature.

 Another dimension of Blount social life is imagined and orchestrated in advance—largely by Blount students themselves.
 Blountees are notoriously intrepid in creating organizations and working groups to pursue their interests and passions.
 Open mic nights, student-faculty dinners, musical performances, poetry readings, game day parties, to name just a few, are among the events through which upper-class and first-year students create fellowship and community.
-For a more robust sense of the mischief Blount students get into, see “Student Organizations” and “Rituals, Ceremonies, Events”
+“Rituals, Ceremonies, Events”